 - Delete what’s not needed- eliminate waste

-- Analyze the current state and identify potential quick saving wins (e.g., Unused EBS volumes or unused Reservations)
+1-Analyze the current state and identify potential quick saving wins (e.g. Unused EBS volumes or unused Reservations)

-- Review other AWS financial cost (e.g., Saving Plans or Private Pricing) and implement cost–cutting measures
+2-Review other AWS financial cost (e.g. Saving Plans or Private Pricing) and implement cost cutting measures

-- Monitor resources and refine as needed.
-Assess the environment for cost–effective resources (e.g., cheaper storage class, right–sizing, managed services)
+4-Monitor resources and refine as needed.
+Assess environment for cost effective resources (e.g cheaper storage class, right sizing, managed services)

-We recommend AWS Budget to keep track of your daily/monthly bill budget.
-We also suggest using AWS Cost and Usage Report, which contains the most comprehensive set of AWS cost and usage data available, including additional metadata about AWS services, pricing, and reservations (e.g., Amazon EC2 Reserved Instances (RIs)).
+We have AWS Budget to keep a track of your daily/monthly bill budget.
+Use also, AWS Cost and Usage Report which contains the most comprehensive set of AWS cost and usage data available, including additional metadata about AWS services, pricing, and reservations (e.g., Amazon EC2 Reserved Instances (RIs)).

 AWS also offers a discount model called AWS Savings Plans for flexible pricing for EC2 Instances and AWS Fargate in exchange for a usage commitment (dollars/hour) over a set time period of 1 or 3 years.

-Third–Party Software Tools such as CloudHealth by VMware, CloudChckr, and ParkMyCloud are also used to track and analyze your workloads, bills and resource inventory and utilization.
+Third Party Software Tools such as CloudHealth by VmWare, CloudChckr and ParkMyCloud also are used to track and analyze your workloads, bills and all your resource inventory and utilizations.

 Time to Save Some Chunks!!

 The cloud promised to save you money, but your cloud bills may have increased drastically.
-To leverage cloud fashion, you need to adopt a cloud-first attitude and mindset by using strategies and innovative ways to compute while preventing cloud sprawl.
-There are third-party vendor tools as well to optimize your costs (an “extra/additional overhead cost as well.”)
+To leverage the cloud fashion, you need to adopt a Cloud First attitude and mindset by using strategies and innovative ways to compute while preventing Cloud Sprawl.
+There are third party vendor tools as well to optimize your costs (P.S. which is an “extra/additional overhead cost as well”)

-To conquer your cloud economics, experts from Cyber Group can assist you and your company/firm/organization to make the right architectural, cost management, and technology decisions.
+To conquer your cloud economics, experts from Cyber Group Inc can assist you and your company/firm/organization to make the right architectural, cost management and technology decisions, framework and tools.